 Canberra Deep Space Communication Complex

-Canberra Deep Space Communication Centre (CDSCC) is part of NASA's Deep Space Network, a global network that supports interplanetary spacecraft missions exploring the Solar System.
+Canberra Deep Space Communication Complex (CDSCC) is part of NASA's Deep Space Network, a global network that supports interplanetary spacecraft missions exploring the Solar System and beyond.

 New Norcia ground station